trygve-lie/reqspy/README.md

 ### host

-Emitted when the ReqSpy encounters a request to a new host.
+Emitted when the ReqSpy encounters a request.

 ```js
 const spy = new Spy(options);